 I think as parents we have a big responsibility to make sure our children are not being bullied – but also not being bullies as well.
 Reading through their articles on bullying I recognized some of the signs in my own children – even as cautious as I have been to try to avoid it.
 I have also had to take a close look at my own behavior, and how my children may be seeing me behave or talk to and about others.
 It was certainly eye-opening.

-One of the things I thought was really important was in the article it explains that if you discover that your child is actually the one being the bully, that it does not necessarily mean that you have done something wrong as a parent.
+One of the things I thought was really important was that if you discover that your child is actually the one being the bully, that it does not necessarily mean that you have done something wrong as a parent.
 I think a lot of times we may miss signs of bullying for fear of what we might learn.
 That we may feel like failures as parents, when in fact, the bullying may be a cry for help and an opportunity for you to grow closer to your child as you help them make better choices – leading to a happier, more successful future.